ROCm/HIPIFY/docs/index.rst

 HIPIFY documentation
 ***************************************************************************

 Welcome to the HIPIFY docs home page!
-To learn more about HIPIFY, refer to the :doc:`What is HIPIFY? <what-is-hipify>` page.
+To learn more about HIPIFY, see :doc:`What is HIPIFY? <what-is-hipify>`

 Our documentation is organized into the following categories:

-.. grid:: 1
+.. grid:: 1 2 2 2
   :gutter: 3

   ..  grid-item-card:: How to